• Home

 2. Decide on Your Apartment Amenities

 You may want a pen and paper for this.
 Create two columns.
-One side is listed ‘wants’ and the other side is listed ‘needs’.
+One side is listed as ‘wants’ and the other side is listed as ‘needs’.
 This is where you will be creating your want and needs list for all the apartment amenities that will make your living arrangement comfortable.

-What are things that you want inside your apartment?
-It could be an island table, two bedrooms, lots of counter space, ensuite laundry.
+What are the things that you want inside your apartment?
+It could be an island table, two bedrooms, lots of counter space, and ensuite laundry.

-Let’s talk about what are the things that you need?
+Let’s talk about what are the things that you need.
 Do you need to be close to public transportation?
 Within a mile radius to work?
 Or be close to entertainment?

 Everyone’s wants/needs list will be different.
 As long as it’s close to what you are looking for.
 Some apartments may not check off everything on your list.
 It’ll be good to get at least 50%-60% of your wants.